2022 Lincoln Corsair Review, Ratings, Specs, Prices, and Photos

 The Corsair’s second-row seat has enough room for a third passenger for short trips, and good knee and leg room (up to 38.6 inches).
 The seat itself looks to have thin padding, but feels fine, especially when it’s reclined.

-With a low load floor, the Corsair can tote 27.6 cubic feet of cargo behind the rear seat, and it can be readily accessed via the power tailgate.
+With a low load floor, the Corsair can tote 27.6 cubic feet of cargo behind the rear seat (or 26.9 cubic feet in the Grand Touring), and it can be readily accessed via the power tailgate.

 2022 Lincoln Corsair